szeplakig/bcu_dungeon_world/docs/Character playbooks/The Allomancer.md

 **Roll+INT** to determine the outcome.

-- **On a 10+**, the metal is perfectly prepared.
+- **On a 10+**: Yhe metal is perfectly prepared.
-- **On a 7-9**, you prepare the metal but something happens.
+- **On a 7-9**: You prepare the metal but something happens.
 Choose from the following:
     - **Weak draft**: You create a Weak Allomatic Metal batch.
 This means these powers are weaker.
     - **Accident**: You mess up during the process and hurt yourself but still manage to complete the batch.
 Take 1 harm.
     - **Wastage**: You waste a lot of materials.
 You only get half (rounded up) the amount of Allomantic Metal.
-- **On a miss**: You've made a grave mistake in preparation; the GM will decide the consequences.
+- **On a miss**: You've made a grave mistake in preparation.
+The GM will decide the consequences.
 Choose from the following:
     - **Nothing**: You have managed to leave the room before it filled up with toxic fumes.
     - **Resource Drain**: Your preparation was so off that you’ve wasted not only the intended materials but also additional resources.
 Lose an amount of coins equal to the initial cost.
     - **Cuts**: You cut your hand with a sharp piece. *ouchie, ouchie* Suffer -1 ongoing until you rest for a longer or get healed.